+Any other matter related to effective or efficient library and park facilities.
 Service delivery by multiple single-purpose and multi-purpose providers typically results in a total higher cost of municipal service.
 Indicators that support investigating consolidating municipal service under a County Service Area and contract are the comparative cost per call and cost per capita data for BPPD and CFPD and taking into consideration the need for these agencies to levy parcel taxes over and above their share of the 1 percent property tax.
 Absent annexation to the City of Daly City, a full service provider, it is recommended that agencies pursue fiscal analysis of the benefits of formation of a County Service Area and contracting for services currently provided by single-purpose special districts.

-A potential benefit of this government structure

-Any other matter related to effective or efficient service delivery, as required by Commission policy. joint study to evaluate the fiscal and operational impacts of this option.
-No additional issues have been identified. alternative could be a lower parcel tax for current CFPD customers while maintaining a similar or higher level of service.
+A potential benefit of this government structure alternative could be a lower parcel tax for current CFPD customers while maintaining a similar or higher level of service.
 In addition, the CFPD fire station could be repurposed as a community benefit (e.g., community center, senior center, library facility).
-Consolidating the three services under in the form of a County Service Area would streamline contract management and provide for transparency and accountability for municipal services.
-The CFPD, the County of San Mateo, and the City of Daly City should consider undertaking a
+Consolidating the three services in the form of a County Service Area would streamline contract management and provide for transparency and accountability for municipal services.
+The CFPD, the County of San Mateo, and the City of Daly City should consider undertaking a joint study to evaluate the fiscal and operational impacts of this option if it is determined that there is community support for this alternative and/or future fiscal conditions merit examining this alternative.
+No additional issues have been identified. service delivery, as required by Commission policy.
+No additional issues have been identified.